1500–1550 in European fashion: Jewellery and accessories

-Women of wealth wore gold chains and other precious jewellery; collar-like necklaces called carcanets, earrings, bracelets, rings, and jewelled pins.
-Bands of jeweller's work were worn as trim by the nobility, and would be moved from dress to dress and reused.
+Women of wealth wore gold chains and other precious jewelry: collar-like necklaces called carcanets, earrings, bracelets, rings, and jewelled pins.
+Bands of jeweler's work were worn as trim by the nobility, and would be moved from dress to dress and reused.
 Large brooches were worn to pin overpartlets to the dress beneath.

 Dress hooks, of silver gilt for the wealthy and of base metal for the lower classes, were worn to loop up skirts.
+Chatelaine was a common accessory for women, as it was often hung from below the belt as an extension, either decorated with charms or used as tools by working women.
+This can be seen in many paintings at the time and on gravestones.
+The accessory was a staple until it was replaced by the purse in the late 1800s.

 A fashionable accessory was the zibellino, the pelt of a sable or marten worn draped at the neck or hanging at the waist; some costume historians call these "flea furs".
 The most expensive zibellini had faces and paws of goldsmith's work with jewelled eyes.

-However, not all women or men were allowed to wear jewellery because of the sumptuary laws that restricted wearing certain types of jewellery and luxurious fabrics, such as purple velvet, to first royalty and then nobility.
-The newly wealthy merchant classes who were not aristocrats could not wear jewellery on their clothing or fabrics restricted to nobles.

-Gloves of soft leather had short, sometimes slashed, cuffs and were perfumed.